 Be sure to check Colorado Parks and Wildlife’s Chatfield homepage for information on activities and events, like the Saturday morning bird walk coming up on August 31.
 Chatfield is open expanded hours, 5am to 10pm daily — a great place for an early morning jog or a moonlit hike.
 To find more State Parks, see Colorado Parks & Wildlife’s parks guide.

-Photos courtesy Colorado Parks & Wildlife
+All photos courtesy Colorado Parks & Wildlife

 - How to Spot the Differences Between Eagles and Hawks - August 16, 2021